DENIOS INC

 Storage or provision?

-• to connect to the extraction facility as soon as possible (insofar as this is necessary for the work process),
+• To connect to the extraction facility as soon as possible (insofar as this is necessary for the work process),

 • at workplaces for manual use,